Signed in as:

 filler@godaddy.com

-The 10th Annual Park Hill Art Festival June 3 & 4 is a juried fine art and fine craft show that will showcase 100 + professional artists from Colorado and beyond.
-The show will once again be presented on the grounds of the Park Hill Masonic lodge located on Montview Blvd between Dahlia and Eudora street: 4819 Montview Blvd * Denver CO * 80207.
+The Park Hill Art Festival is a juried fine art and fine craft show that will showcase 100 + professional artists from The Park Hill Art Festival is a juried fine art and fine craft show that will showcase 100+ professional artists from Colorado and beyond.
+The show will once again be presented on the grounds of the Park Hill Masonic Lodge, located on Montview Blvd between Dahlia and Eudora Streets: 4819 Montview Blvd * Denver CO * 80207.
 Saturday 10 am to 5 pm Sunday 10 am to 5 pm

 Julie Leidel is a Roycroft Renaissance Master Artisan inspired by The Arts & Crafts Movement (1880-1920), the Art Nouveau Movement, and the WPA era of the 1930s.
 Julie's artwork evokes a feeling of yesteryear, and her revivalist approach calls upon the spirit of the Arts &Crafts Movement - at its center was the principle that the head, heart, and hand should ideally work as one.